just-the-docs/just-the-docs/operations/FILE_STORAGE.md

 This page makes it clear where all work is saved, and gives more granular instructions regarding Google Drive file organization.

+TODO
+{: .label .label-yellow } Simplify this page to make it easier to parse.

 ## Why We Need Organized Storage

   - devs need to find sliced versions of assets.